-•Acting in the best interest of the Trust and honouring our scientific foundations in all our activities.
-An honest and respectful approach to the core objectives of the charity, and the wishes of our members and funders.
+Acting in the best interest of LWT and honouring our scientific foundations in every activity.
+Our approach is built on honesty, respect, and a commitment to the core objectives of the charity, as well as the wishes of our members and funders.